eldowling/my-first-website/README.md

 # This is the very first web page
 Welcome!
-This is the first web page created, and is created using the skills learned in HTML fundamentals, and CSS Fundamentals.
+This is the first web page created, and is created using the skills learned in the HTML fundamentals, and CSS Fundamentals modules of the Fullstack web development course from the Code Institute.

 ## HTML Elements
 A lot of the general HTML Elements were used to create this site.
 These were to build the main